fhchu/felixchu.com/rps.md

 ## How do you turn Rock Paper Scissors into a strategy game?

 The goal of this project is to develop a game with fun one-versus-one "combat" that rewards planning, thinking ahead, and understanding your opponent's behavior.
+Playable demo [available now](https://fchu.itch.io/)!
 Check out my [dev blog!](https://fchu.substack.com/)

 There are two main constraints: first is that there are three inputs: rock, paper, and scissors.
 The second is there cannot be any progression between games.
 These two constraints allow new players to quickly learn and understand the game systems and mechanics.